JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 Not that they’ll necessarily try to steer you away from your desired haircut, but they’ll be able to manage your expectations about how it will or won’t look the same as in said-picture you show them.

-According to Vaughn Accord, owner of Salon Mizu in NYC and founder of V76 by Vaughn, “Terminology often gets foggy between a client and stylist when you’re discussing a haircut.
+According to Vaughn Accord, co-owner of NYC salon Mizu Louis Licari, “Terminology often gets foggy between a client and stylist when you’re discussing a haircut.
 A photograph gets you right to the point.
 If you’re very specific, a photo gets the stylist there immediately.”

 Only then will you learn which styles your specific hair texture can and can’t handle.